strimzi/strimzi.github.io/_includes/quickstarts/create-commands.md

 # Create an Apache Kafka cluster

-Create a new Kafka custom resource to get a small persistent Apache Kafka Cluster with a one node:
+Create a new Kafka custom resource to get a single node Apache Kafka cluster:

 ```shell
 # Apply the `Kafka` Cluster CR file